richardlevy/TranslateAssist/README.md

 * Don't use parameterised strings (i.e %@) because you will have to manually edit the translations
 * Don't use escaped characters  (e.g \n or \t).
 Google will turn a "\n" into "\ N" and you will have to edit your translations
 * If converting to a language such a Chinese, cuting and pasting the translation results may result in a different character set (other than UTF-16) being used.
 TranslateAssist will not then be able to match up the translated strings to the original strings.
-In this case, instead of cutting and pasting the translations, view the page source and copy that (removing the <pre> </pre> tags).
+In this case, instead of cutting and pasting the translations, view the page source and copy that (removing the pre HTML tags).